-The Solar Term Loan bears interest at a rate per annum equal to 9.40% plus London Interbank Offered Rate ("LIBOR"), payable monthly in arrears.
-LIBOR means the greater of (i) 0.33% or (ii) one-month LIBOR (or a comparable replacement rate to be determined by the collateral agent if the LIBOR is no longer available), which rate shall reset monthly.
+The Solar Term Loan bears interest at a rate per annum equal to 9.40% plus the greater of (i) the London Interbank Offered Rate ("LIBOR") or (ii) 0.33%, payable monthly in arrears.
+LIBOR means the greater of one-month LIBOR (or a comparable replacement rate to be determined by the collateral agent if the LIBOR is no longer available), which rate shall reset monthly.
 The Solar Term Loan matures in 60 months on June 1, 2025 ("Maturity Date"), with an interest-only period of 36 months through June 2023, and then repaid in equal monthly principal payments plus interest through maturity date.
-Pursuant to the Loan and Security Agreement, we may voluntarily prepay the Solar Term Loan, in full or in part, in increments of \$10.0 million, for a prepayment premium in an amount equal to 3.0% of the principal if prepaid in year one, 1.25% of the principal if prepaid in year two, and 0.50% of the principal if prepaid in year three or later.
+Pursuant to the Loan and Security Agreement, we may voluntarily prepay the Solar Term Loan, in full or in part, in increments of \$10.0 million, for a prepayment premium in an amount equal to 3.0% of the principal if prepaid in year two, and 0.50% of the principal if prepaid in year three or later.
 The prepayment premium will be waived if we voluntarily prepay and refinance the outstanding balance with Solar.
 The Solar Term Loan is secured by substantially all of our assets.
 We are also obligated to pay a final fee equal to \$1.0 million or 2.5% of the aggregate principal amount of the Solar Term Loan.
 This final fee shall be due and payable on the earliest of (i) the maturity date, (ii) the acceleration of the loan balance, or (iii) the full prepayment, refinancing, substitution or replacement of Solar Term Loan.
 The final fee was included within the long-term borrowings and is accreted to interest expense using straight-line method over the life of the term loan.